microsoft/ivy/doc/proving.md

 prove this easily.
 Now let's derive a consequence of these facts.
 A function *f* is *idempotent* if applying it twice gives the same result as applying it once.
-This theorem says that, if *f* is idempotent, then applying three times is the same as applying it
+This theorem says that, if *f* is idempotent, then applying *f* three times is the same as applying it
 once:

 ```